szachovy/superset-cluster/README.md

 ## Contributing

 If you notice anything missing, spot a bug, or have an enhancement proposal, feel free to open an issue with the appropriate label.
 Pull requests are welcome.
 Please ensure that the tests are updated as necessary.

-This is a private project and is not affiliated with [SUSE](https://github.com/SUSE).

 ## Additional resources